oats-ts/docs/src/md/SdkUsage.md

 # SDK usage

+In this guide you'll learn the basic usage of the generated SDK.

 To start using the SDK, you will need an implementation of the previously described SDK type.
 Oats generates an SDK implementation class (`BookStoreSdkImpl` in our case), that you can find next to the SDK type (in `src/generated/sdk`).

 To instantiate this class, we'll need an input parameter called `adapter` of type `ClientAdapter`.
 This adapter is responsible for bridiging the generated code with a request library.
 Oats ships with a single client adapter based on the [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API, but you can roll your own, by either extending the default `FetchClientAdapter`, or simply implementing the `ClientAdapter` type.